Can My Child Swim with an Ear Infection?

 In general, swimming with a middle ear infection (while under treatment) is not a problem, according to Natalie Roberge, M.D., an Ear, Nose and Throat (ENT) specialist at Cook Children’s.

 The symptoms of swimmer’s ear usually start as itching of the ear, and quickly progresses to ear pain (especially if you pull on the earlobe).
 You may even notice a discharge or foul smelling odor from the ear.
-Swimmer’s ear is predominately seen in the summer months, mostly in children greater than 2 years old and often only affects just one ear.
+Swimmer’s ear is predominately seen in the summer months, mostly in children older than 2 years and often only affects just one ear.

 “Swimming with an otitis externa is discouraged until three days after the pain and drainage have stopped,” Dr. Roberge said.

-There was a reason why your mother used to make you dry your ears when you got out of the pool or shower.
+There's a reason why your mother used to make you dry your ears when you got out of the pool or shower.
 Water sitting in your ears is the perfect environment to allow bacteria and fungus to grow.
 Wax prevents water from pooling in our ears and changes the acidity of our ear canals to stop microbial growth.
 Therefore children with little to no ear wax are at risk of developing swimmer’s ear.
 Conditions that trap water in the ear, such as excessive amounts of ear wax or foreign objects in the ear, may cause troubles.
 Swimmer’s ear also is seen in children with diabetes, chronic immunodeficiencies, or certain skin conditions (such as severe eczema, or psoriasis).

 As with many diseases an ounce of prevention is worth a pound of cure.
 Drying your child’s ears thoroughly by tilting the head and place a towel in the ear can significantly decrease the chance of infection.
 If your child is prone to swimmer’s ears the use of waterproof earplugs or a few drops of over-the-counter swimmers ears drops can help prevent.
 You can make your own swimmer’s ear prevention drops with equal parts of rubbing alcohol (isopropyl alcohol) and white vinegar (5 percent acetic acid).
 At the end of swimming dry your ears and place a few drops in both ears.